 Focus on the future

 Performance management conversations provide a forum where the manager and their direct report can work together to set goals.
 It helps to establish clarity about what’s expected, eliminates misunderstandings about what is and isn’t important, and ensures people are focusing their attention on work that is aligned to corporate priorities.
 This ‘forward looking’ approach is much more useful than the more conventional ‘looking back at the past year’ that tends to happen in appraisals.
 It means people are focused on what the organisation needs them to do right now and managers can be more agile, adjusting individual or team goals if corporate priorities suddenly change.

 Make it transparent

 In a recent CIPD survey, only 39 per cent of people felt their organisation’s performance management process was ‘fair’.
 This is hardly surprising.
 In many companies processes are applied inconsistently and depend greatly on whether line managers regard performance management as a useful tool or a ‘tick box’ exercise they have to complete to keep HR happy.
 The latest technology can do much to streamline performance management processes and make everything much more open.
 Emails can be automatically set up to nudge managers when formal appraisals or informal check-ins are due.
-HR portals provide a central place where discussions about goals, aspirations and planned development activities can be housed and made accessible to the people who need to see them.
+HR systems with portals provide a central place where discussions about goals, aspirations and planned development activities can be housed and made accessible to the people who need to see them.
 Everyone is clear about what’s been said, what’s been agreed and it’s easy to check up on progress on a regular basis to make sure everyone is keeping on track.